NicksPatties/portfolio-site/content/projects/thetwoeyesinteam/_index.md

 ---
-Title: The Two Eyes in Team
+title: The Two Eyes in Team
+summary: "A cooperative game in which two players each control a single eyeball in a person's head"
+startDate: 2013-08
+endDate: 2014-08
+tags:
+- Game development
+- Unity
+- C#
+- Project management
 ---

 # The Two Eyes in Team